ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-edward-hallock-1819.md

 </figcaption>
 </figure>

 Ten years later, when Edward was roughly 18 years old, the Mills family moved to Hempstead NY, according to Jonas' obituary.
 (10 Feb 1882, The Long-Islander, Huntington NY, p3, nyshistoricnewspapers.org.)
-Jonas' obituary also mentions that he "took up farming in Queens County" (Hempstead was in Queens County at the time, as Nassau County was not incorporated until 1898, created from the eastern 70% of Queens County), and in 1850, he was farming in Islip, according to the Federal census.
-It appears likely that Edward followed the rest of the family to Hempstead at that time, as it is noted in the Hempstead Sentinel that Edward lived there at one time.
+It appears likely that Edward followed the rest of the family to Hempstead, as it is noted in the Hempstead Sentinel that Edward lived there at one time.

 <div class="cols">
 <figure style="max-width: 350px;">